jetbrains-academy/youth-ai-club/PyTorchIntroduction/WordWindowTraining/task.md

    1) Clean gradients of all weights (like we did in Autograd task `t_input.grad = None`).
 `optimizer.zero_grad()` method runs over all weights and cleans their grads.
    2) Count loss between your prediction and ground truth label
-   3) Run `loss.backward()` to calculate grads (like we did in Autograd task)
+   3) Run `loss.backward()` to calculate grads (like we did in an Autograd task)
    4) Call `optimizer.step()` - it will run over all weights and optimize using calculated grads.
-For SGD it will do `tensor = tensor - lr * grad` (but the formula depends on the parameters, usually it more complicated).
+For SGD, it will do `tensor = tensor - lr * grad` (but the formula depends on the parameters, usually it is more complicated).
-2) `torch.nn.BCELoss` - this class implements simple Binary Cross Entropy loss for classification task. you can find many other losses provided by torch.
+2) `torch.nn.BCELoss` - this class implements simple Binary Cross Entropy loss for a classification task.
+You can find many other losses provided by `torch`.

 Every `validate_every_n_epochs` epochs we will validate our model on `test_loader`.
 For this, we will do the same steps while training but without calculating gradients and optimizing weights.
 That's why for speeding up the process we use decorator `@torch.no_grad()`.
 Operations with tensors automatically calculating graph to further calculate the grads.
-We don't need the grads $\Rightarrow$ we don't need the graph and this decorator turns off graph calculation inside function it decorates.
+We don't need the grads $\Rightarrow$ we don't need the graph, and this decorator turns off graph calculation inside the function it decorates.
 You cal also use this trick like this:

 ```python